ctreminiom/go-atlassian/README.md

 ## Introduction 📖

 go-atlassian is a library written in Go programming language that enables the interaction with the Atlassian Cloud API's.
-It consists of the following services Atlassian provides
+It consists of the following services that Atlassian provide us:
 * Jira Software Cloud
 * Jira Service Management Cloud
 * Confluence Cloud